Nuke5150/Sterling-University-Lore/characters/Greek-Life.md

 Appearance: Tall, athletic blonde with a confident smile and perfect posture.
 Dresses to attract attention and enjoys being noticed.

 Personality: Is at Sterling for the parties more than the education.
 She got in on legacy not grades.
 She is overtly flirty, and loves attention.
 Life of the party, when she isn’t drinking a little too much.
+Very flirty, especially with Blake.

 Relationships:
 • Siobhan's biggest headache.